Speech-to-Text with Dialect Recognition

 As part of the STADIEM acceleration programme, aiconix has set itself the goal of improving the automated recognition of Austrian dialects in audio-visual media.
 For this purpose, the company is training a language model that specialises in the recognition of Austrian dialects.
 The focus of the project is on the recognition of "Wiener-Standard-Deutsch" (Viennese Standard German), followed by other Austrian dialects and the recognition of other dialects within Europe.

 Crucial to the success of the project is the data available to the start-up for training the language model.
-For this purpose, aiconix works closely with Austrian partners such as the Austrian Parliament, Austrian Television (ORF), Austria Presse Agentur (APA) and Russmedia.
+For this purpose, aiconix worked closely with Austrian partners such as the Austrian Parliament, Austrian Television (ORF), Austria Presse Agentur (APA) and Russmedia.

-They all support the company with data such as videos and audios as well as matching hand-made transcripts, which feature content with a strong dialect.
+They all supported the company with data such as videos and audios as well as matching hand-made transcripts, which feature content with a strong dialect.
 The collection of this training data already represents a major success for aiconix and forms an essential cornerstone for the training of a dialect language model.

-In the development phase of the project, the aiconix development team is focusing on training the language model with the existing data.
+In the development phase of the project, the aiconix development team focused on training the language model with the existing data.
 The aim is to reduce the error rate in automatically generated transcripts.
 At the end of the project, the partners will use the developed dialect model for automated transcription and subtitling of audio-visual content.
 This should result in cost and time savings for the partners.
 In addition, the target audience should be guaranteed digital accessibility to the content of the respective partners.

 Lisa Zuckerstätter, Head of "Access Services" at ORF